 - Reassure them that you are there for them and will never give them an ultimatum to stop.
 This approach can drive self-harm underground, and they may not discuss the topic with you again.

 - Resist the urge to control the outcome.
-You can suggest they get in touch with their GP (and offer to go with them), or offer to sit with them while they contact one of the organisations listed above.
+You can suggest they get in touch with their GP, or offer to sit with them while they contact one of the organisations listed above.
 Remember, they’re in control of the pace and might need time to think about it.

 - Be positive and let them know that you’re not judging them but want to help however they want you to.